TakudzwaMakoni/BlackOS/README.md

 BlackOS is currently comprised of the Trinkets shell and the DisplayKernel library detailed below, there are other projects that i want to entertain in the future which i hope to add to ODH.
-That aside, there are many features and fixes to be added the existing projects (so if you would like to collaborate: please, let me know).
+That aside, there are many features and fixes to be added to the existing projects.

 Every once in a while i get an idea i want to try in some language.
 I had started calling them silly things like "Operation Dark Horse", which is really just the name handle for "cool stuff you can do in the terminal with C++".
 Operation Dark Horse is the successor to Operation FreedomFighter (OFF), the name handle for "cool stuff you can do in the terminal with python".
 Originally i would just call projects freedomfighter and dark horse, though i started prepending "operation" to them, it will surely motivate me to actually try the ideas i come up with instead of never getting around to it (Now i use the code to distract myself from other important things), as well as it being my continued contribution to the ongoing commitment to lighten up.
 ![](media/TrLogo.png)

 # ScreenShell

-Trinkets ScreenShell (C) is a fullscreen shell which uses the DisplayKernel API to develop a powerful shellsurfing UI and a feature rich Terminal Shell superposed onto the default shell.
+Trinkets ScreenShell (C) is a shell which uses the DisplayKernel API to develop a powerful shellsurfing UI and a feature rich Terminal Shell superposed onto the default shell.
 It is based on an earler project which was essentially a few bash and python shortcuts and tools while using the terminal.
+I hope to develop an equivalent WindowShell which can be used to create a subwindow shell, and an even lighter LineShell, which allows commands to be executed from within an entirely different BlackOS program.
+My intention is that the three implementations form as a whole the Trinkets SuperShell project.

 ## starting the shell
 After building from source, you can start the Trinkets Screenshell by running the binary Tr in Framework/Trinkets/ScreenShell.